bitshares/bitshares-explorer-api/README.md

 For elasticsearch installation and usage tutorial please go to: [https://github.com/bitshares/bitshares-core/wiki/ElasticSearch-Plugin](https://github.com/bitshares/bitshares-core/wiki/ElasticSearch-Plugin).

-To avoid installation the API cames with public elasticsearch node that can be updated from config.
+To avoid installation the API comes with public elasticsearch node that can be updated from config.

 ### BitShares node